advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Based on the figure, the following conclusions can be drawn:

 1. **CPU Consumption Comparison**:

    MySQL secondary replay consistently consumes significantly less CPU compared to MySQL primary, regardless of concurrency levels.
 This is due to:

    - MySQL secondary replay involves only write operations, avoiding read operations.
-   -   Event-based replay enhances execution efficiency.
+   - Event-based replay generally improves execution efficiency.

 2. **Concurrency Impact**:

    The CPU consumption difference between the primary and secondary is smaller at low concurrency but becomes more pronounced at high concurrency.

 The above statistics are based on standard TPC-C test results and do not include large transactions.
 The following figure compares time consumption during the TPC-C data loading process.